 The Bridport Area Neighbourhood Plan contains a dedicated section with policies regarding the future management and development of the area defined as the Centre of Bridport – see: https://www.bridport-tc.gov.uk/projects/neighbourhood-plan/

 A key piece of work that the community volunteers involved in the BANP identified, but were unable to undertake or commission, was the need to review the functionality of the current streetscape/public realm and audit heritage interpretation.
 It is especially important, given the demography of the Town, to consider the needs of an ageing population and those with mobility issues.

 A companion BANP Project study, published in 2021, considered Access & Movement in and around the centre of Bridport.
-The A&M study will inform the streetscape planning and heritage interpretation recommendations that flow from the proposed commission.
+The study has informed the streetscape planning and heritage interpretation recommendations that flow from the more recent commission.

 1) The ambition of the Bridport Area Neighbourhood Plan is to create a high-quality public realm throughout the Centre of Bridport.
 The streetscape analysis will consider options for:

 - Reinforcing the distinct sense of place and unique identity of Bridport, including revisiting the idea of defined ‘quarters’ around the town;

 - Prioritise walking (including mobility vehicles and pushchairs)and cycling around the Bridport area;

 - Promoting safe, secure, and accessible for all spaces;